-Training deep neural networks on large geometric datasets has classically been a cumbersome, time consuming task.
-For our \repName\ representation to be effective, any geometry must be able to be converted in a reasonable amount of time.
-Due to the minimal complexity of our base configuration (8 layers of 32 neurons) we find that we can overfit our model to any geometry in an average of 90s.
-Additionally, with only 64kB of memory required, many models can be trained concurrently on modern GPUs without nearing the memory limits.
-Converting the entirety of the 10,000 models in the Thingi10k dataset \cite{zhou2016thingi10k} on an Nvidia Titan RTX took just 16 hours on a single GPU or 4 hours when trained in parallel across 4 Nvidia Titan RTX cards.
+Training deep neural networks on large geometric datasets can be cumbersome and time consuming.
+For our \repName\ representation to be effective, we must be able to convert any 3D shape into its weight-encoded form in a reasonable amount of time.
+Due to our relatively simple

+base network architecture (8 layers of 32 neurons each) we find that we can overfit our model to any 3D shape \textbf{in 90 seconds}, on average.
+As this requires only 59 kB of memory, we can train many models/shapes concurrently on modern GPUs without approaching any practical memory limitations -- this ease of training is uncommon to other learning-based shape representations.
+Converting the entirety of the 10,000 models in the Thingi10k dataset \cite{zhou2016thingi10k} on an Nvidia Titan RTX only took 16 hours on a single GPU, or four hours on four Nvidia Titan RTX cards.